VEVOR Pre-Assembled Coop Door: Review (2024)

 Let’s see what the VEVOR Premium Chicken coop door is all about:

 VEVOR is a worldwide supplier of tough machinery and tools.
 Their VEVOR Pre-Assembled Automatic Coop Door is designed for easy installation with its one-piece design.
-It’s larger than most automatic doors, making it suited for larger breeds or other poultry like geese and ducks.
+It’s larger than most automatic doors, making it suited for larger breeds.
+It also has a lower price than most quality coop doors.

 - Easy installment